 Independent adjusters: Those who work on behalf of insurance carriers, but are not employed by a single carrier.

 Public adjusters: Those who are licensed to work on behalf of the insured in a first-party property claim.

-Licensed public adjusters in Texas are issued an adjuster license from the Texas Department of Insurance (TDI).
-In order to receive this credential, applicants must pass the adjuster-licensing exam, submit their fingerprints, undergo a background check, and submit an application, a $10,000 public adjuster bond, and any requested additional documentation to the TDI.
+Licensed public adjusters in Texas are issued an adjuster license by the Texas Department of Insurance (TDI).
+To receive this credential, applicants must pass the adjuster licensing exam, submit their fingerprints, undergo a background check, submit an application, a $10,000 public adjuster bond, and any requested additional documentation to the TDI.